Root Canal Treatment Cost

 After filling the root canals with gutta percha, remaining prepared tooth is filled with the restorative material.

-After Root Canal Treatment, a artificial cap or crown is placed and tooth can now be used for normal function like eating and chewing.
+After the above procedure, a artificial cap or crown is placed over the treated tooth and tooth can now be used for normal function like eating and chewing.

 X-ray Image: tooth after Treatment.

-How many times I need to visit a dental clinic to get my RC Treatment Completed?
+How many times I need to visit for my RCT?